 If a child becomes unwell during the course of the school day, the child will be sent to the school office for assessment.
-If the condition is deemed to be "temporary" the child may monitored in the school office for a short time and sent back to class when recovered.
+If the condition is deemed to be "temporary" the child may be monitored in the allocated space near the school office for a short time and sent back to class when recovered.
 If considered unfit to remain at school a parent or other nominated adult will be contacted and asked to collect the child.
 Whilst awaiting collection the child will be supervised by the office staff.
 Parents are responsible for providing the school with emergency contact numbers and for updating these as necessary.
 Parents must be ready and willing to remove an ill child or make arrangements for care elsewhere.
 No child would be sent home alone when ill.